-RECKENRIDGE - Work is slated to begin this spring on the third phase of a \$7 million Whiskey Creek restoration designed to improve water quality, water quantity and wildlife habitat in and along the 20-mile-long Red River tributary and two ditches that outlet into the creek and add 9 miles to the project.
+BWSR awarded two Clean Water Fund grants totaling \$660,000, to the Wilkin SWCD for gully stabilization and stream restoration - \$320,000 in 2019, and \$340,000 in 2021.
+BRECKENRIDGE - Work is planned for this season on the third phase of a \$7 million Whiskey Creek restoration designed to improve water quality, water quantity and wildlife habitat in and along the 20-mile-long Red River tributary and two ditches that outlet into the creek and add 9 miles to the project.
+Related upland practices bring the total cost to \$9.9 million.